kitamoto-lab/digital-typhoon/README.md

 ## Model

-[Hugging Face](https://huggingface.co/kitamoto-lab) provides model weights for machine learning tasks.
+[Hugging Face](https://huggingface.co/kitamoto-lab) provides model weights for machine learning tasks and some codes for using them.

 ## Data Repository